maxgoodwin/maxgoodwin/README.md

 @maxgoodwin
-- Computer Science/Finance student at QUT.
+- Software dev at TechnologyOne
 - Software dev at Digital Keys.
-- Former intern SDE at AWS.
 - Reach me at maxgoodwin3@pm.me and https://www.linkedin.com/in/max-goodwin/